rings-s/fast_api_coursera/social_media/notes/notes.md

 Then those functions can run in parallel more or less. **This is where we get a speed benefit when we're using FastAPI and async functions.**

 ---

+### linting and Formatting

+## Ruff

+- Ruff is a Python linter and formatter that enforces a consistent code style and helps catch common errors.
+It is a fast and opinionated linter that is easy to use and can be integrated into your development workflow.

+### adding posts to our API